American Rescue Plan

-On June 10, the Mayor outlined his proposal for spending $38.9 million of the $388 million the city is receiving from the federal American Rescue Plan (ARP) – with the initial spending focused on the immediate and urgent challenges of:
+In June, the Mayor outlined — and Council later approved — spending $38.9 million of the $388 million the city is receiving from the federal American Rescue Plan (ARP) – with the initial spending focused on the immediate and urgent challenges of:

 - COVID-19 related health needs

 - The housing, food, and utility instability experienced by vulnerable residents

 - Economic recovery, with a focus on the city’s downtown economic core

 What can — and can’t — the American Rescue Plan funding be used for?

 On May 10, the U.S. Department of the Treasury announced the launch of the Coronavirus State and Local Fiscal Recovery Funds, established by the American Rescue Plan Act of 2021, to provide $350 billion in emergency funding for eligible state, local, territorial, and Tribal governments.
 See the U.S. Department of Treasury's facts sheets, references and other information.

 What are the priorities?

 In August, Mayor Fischer joined Metro Council Budget Chair Bill Hollander and Vice Chair Kevin Kramer to outline proposed priorities for spending the remaining share of federal American Rescue Plan (ARP) funding.
 It was subsequently approved by Metro Council.